lundegaard/react-union/packages/react-union/API.md

 }
 ```

 **note:** In the example above we use `require.ensure`.
-However if you use React-union-scripts than there is a better way to async load your components.
+However, if you use React-union-scripts than there is a better way to async load your components.
 See `react-union-boilerplate-basic`.

 ## Utilities